 We hold a parents meeting each year where you can familiarise yourself with the resources to be used.
 If you would like to see these at other times of the year please speak to your child's teacher.
-If you would like to discuss any of the resources in more detail please contact Lisa Sellers or Andrea Collins through enquiries@manorfarmacademy.org
+If you would like to discuss any of the resources in more detail please contact Miss Lisa Sellers.